-The ESWRA Board is now calling for bids to host the 12th ECSWR in March-April 2022 and the 13th ECSWR in March-April 2023.
+The ESWRA Board is now calling for bids to host the 14th ECSWR in March-April 2025 and the 15th ECSWR in MarchApril 2026.

 Prospective hosts should prepare and submit an application of no more than 2000 words in length (excluding budget) and should include contact details for the person with lead responsibility on behalf of the prospective host to discuss with ESWRA the bid details.

-Applications should be submitted to the ESWRA Administrator, Claire Prater, (firstname.lastname@example.org) by 30th September 2019.
+Applications should be submitted to the ESWRA Executive Administrator, Claire Prater, (firstname.lastname@example.org) by 3rd October 2022

 The key criteria against which any bid will be assessed will be:

 Planning, administration, leadershipand liability:

 - The prospective conference host must demonstrate that they have the capacity and experience for the planning and administration of organising such a large and high-profile international event.